thehyve/podium/README.md

     yarn test

-UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
-They're located in `src/test/javascript/e2e` and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`yarn e2e`) in a second one.
+For UI end-to-end tests see the READMEs of the individual components

 #### <a href="testing-performance"></a>Performance tests